 It was pretty cool to spot creatures you only really ever see on the TV.

-Next up – we were lucky enough to see Humpbacks too!
+Next up – we were lucky enough to see Humpbacks on our whale watching trip too!
 We found two Humpback Whales just to the north, near South Pender Island.
 They were travelling slowly, most likely feeding as well – and we even got to see a locally famous female called ‘Big Mama’.

 According to Rhys, the reason why ‘Big Mama’ is so special is that in 1997 she was the first Humpback Whale seen in these waters since the whaling industry drove the local population to extinction in 1908 – you can read more about Big Mama’s amazing story.